iogf/keycmd/README.md

 **Creating a file**

-In order to create a file you put the cursor over a view then press 'F1'.
+In order to create a file you put the cursor over a view then press 'Control-n'.
 It will open an edit area where you will type the filename.

 **Creating a directory**

-Put the cursor over a view then type 'F2', it opens an edit area where to type the dir name.
+Put the cursor over a view then type 'Control-f', it opens an edit area where to type the dir name.

 **Renaming files**

-Put the cursor over a view or a subview then press 'F3', it will open an edit area where to insert the new name.
+Put the cursor over a view or a subview then press 'Key-r', it will open an edit area where to insert the new name.

 **Quickly changing cursor to a view/subview**